thomgit9/ottomator-agents/README.md

 - Educational examples and implementation blueprints
 - Integration utilities for Supabase, FastAPI, Next.js, Streamlit, and OpenAI/Gemini services

+## Getting Starte
+### Prerequisites

+Python 3.10+ for Python-based agents
+Node.js 18+ for Next.js-based UIs
+Docker (optional) for container-based agents
+Access keys for LLM providers and services as needed by each agent

+###Setup

+Clone the repository from https://github.com/thomgit9/ottomator-agents Identify the agent you want to run and open its folder Copy the provided example environment file to a new .env file and fill required values Install dependencies for that agent using its documented package manager Use agent-provided scripts to initialize databases or run services if needed

+###Configuration
+Common environment variables used across agents include:

+LLM and provider keys such as OPENAI_API_KEY, GEMINI_API_KEY Vector database, Postgres, or Supabase settings such as DATABASE_URL, SUPABASE_URL, SUPABASE_SERVICE_KEY or SUPABASE_KEY Provider-specific values such as BRAVE_API_KEY, searxng base URL, or custom LLM base URL and model selection Server tokens or bearer tokens for simple API-level authorization Refer to .env.example files in each agent folder for exact names and requirements.

 ## Installation

 Clone the repository and install dependencies as needed for the agent you want to use.